markafitzgerald1/simulate-cribbage-games/README.md

 for different possible discards or plays.

 ## Definite pre-first version or release goals
-- UI/UX improvements:
-  - add a 'coach mode': show the user computer recommended action after user has taken a play (including discard) action.
 - Add support for time-limited discard simulations and simulation-based discard strategies.

 ## Maybe pre-first version or release goals

 ## Probably not pre-first version or release goals
 - Improve simulation-based discard and play strategies:
-  - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play.
+  - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
   - Implement simulation-based discard and play where immediate opponent reponse is also simulation-based but based on fewer simluated games; then
   - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simluated games.
 (Keys to success: tuning of decay factor; determining whether the positional evaluation benefits of low (< 32 for discard, for example) simulation counts outweigh their higher error rate costs.)
 - Improve play simulation and play simulation based play accuracy: